On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Concluding Remarks

 \section{Concluding Remarks}

-\lb{sec7} We consider the Yang-Mills relativistic quantum field theory in an imaginary-time functional integral formulation.
-In the spirit of the lattice approximation to the continuum, the Wilson partition function is used as an ultraviolet regularization, where the hypercubic lattice $\Lambda\subset a\mathbb Z^d$, $d=2,3,4$, $a\in (0,1]$, has $L$ (even) sites on a side.
-We use both free and periodic b.c. and our lattice has $\Lambda_s=L^d$ sites.
+\lb{sec7} We consider the Yang-Mills quantum field theory in an imaginary-time functional integral formulation and on an hypercubic lattice $\Lambda\subset a\mathbb Z^d$, $d=2,3,4$, $a\in (0,1]$, with the Wilson partition function defined with gauge coupling $0\,<\,g^2\,<\,g_0^2$, for $g_0$ positive and finite.
+This means our results are {\em not} restricted to small couplings $g_0$.
+The lattice $\Lambda$ has $L$ (even) sites on a side, $\Lambda_s=L^d$ sites, and we use both free and periodic boundary conditions.
+Letting $0$ label the temporal direction, $x=(x^0,\ldots,x^{d-1})$ denotes a lattice site and $e^\mu$, $\mu=0,\ldots,(d-1)$ is a unit vector in the positive $\mu$ direction.
+We are concerned with finiteness properties of physically relevant quantities and our main goal is to derive stability bounds to control the thermodynamic limit ($\Lambda\nearrow a\mathbb Z^d$) and the continuum limit ($a\searrow 0$) of the free energy and correlations.